cartar1/BeginnerBot/README.md

-# BeginnerBot
+***Beginner Bot***
-A simplistic and easy to understand bot for anyone to learn the discord.js library.
+A simplistic bot to help people starting out learn how to utilize the Discord.js lib.